Zoinks! (A Halloween Tale)

 'Well, it's definitely closed now,' said Ginny.

 'Maybe… maybe the ghost closed it,' said Casey.
 'Perhaps we should just go home, forget all about it.
+It's really late.
 Look at the time…'

 'It's only half-past seven, Casey,' said Nicole sarcastically.
 'My kid brother won't be in bed yet, and he's four!'